 “I’ve found that sometimes women perceive happily married men as flirting with them when they are not flirting with them at all,” says relationship coach Christine Baumgartner.

 The one thing all the experts seem to agree on is that flirting can lead to emotionally dishonest behaviors that can jeopardize the foundations of committed relationships.
-Len calls that process the “ineffective pursuer distancer cycle.”
+Len calls that process the “ineffective pursuer-distancer cycle.”
 In relationships, parties need a certain amount of space to feel safe and stable.
 But if one person pursues over another, that person may have to slightly distance themselves and end up doing this through flirtation with others.
-The risk that this behavior can progress up to and past the point of no return.
+The risk is that this behavior can progress up to and past the point of no return.

-Fortunately, it’s fairly easy to understand one’s one flirting habits.
+Fortunately, it’s fairly easy to understand one’s own flirting habits.
 If you’re continuing to be flirtatious with your partner and not flirting with others to the extent that it provokes their insecurities or upsets them, as well as being honest with everyone involved (including yourself), then you flirt for the same reasons your spouse probably does.
 Because you can.

-“In fact, it’s sign of a healthy relationship if a man feels the confidence and restraint to do so,” Xuma says.
+“In fact, it’s a sign of a healthy relationship if a man feels the confidence and restraint to do so,” Xuma says.